US productivity growth unrevised at 5.4% rate in Q1

 U.S. productivity growth was unrevised at a 5.4% rate in the first three months of the year while labor costs rose at an even faster rate

-WASHINGTON -- U.S. productivity growth was unrevised at a 5.4% rate in the first three months of the year while labor costs rose at an even faster rate.
+WASHINGTON -- U.S. productivity growth was unrevised at a 5.4% rate in the first three months of the year, though recent increases in labor costs accelerated.

 The first quarter gain in productivity was unchanged from the initial estimate a month ago, the Labor Department reported Thursday.
 The 5.4% gain at a seasonally adjusted annual rate followed a steep plunge at a 3.8% rate in the fourth quarter.